telerik/kendo-ui-core/docs/controls/charts/data-binding.md

     });
     </script>

-## Binding to a Data Source
+## Bind to Data Source

-The DataSource component can be used to bind the Chart to both local and remote data.
+The [Kendo UI DataSource component](/framework/datasource/overview) can be used to bind a kendo UI Chart to both local and remote data.
 It supports variety of formats, including JSON, JSONP, XML, and OData.

-### Setting a Data Source
+### Set the Data Source

-The Chart will accept either a DataSource instance or an object with the DataSource options.
+The Chart accepts either a DataSource instance, or an object with the DataSource options.

-#### Example: Set Data Source configuration
+The example below demonstrates how to set the DataSource configuration.

+###### Example

     <div id="chart"></div>
     <script>